csmith/kowalski/README.md

 It currently supports these commands:

+- `analysis <term>` performs some analysis on the input and returns hints about what it could be.

 - `match <term>` returns all known words that match the given term, where '?' is a single-character wildcard. e.g. `match melism?` will return `melisma`.